elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 ## Race conditions?

 Developing in Elixir does not make your code free of race conditions.
-However, Elixir's simple abstractions where nothing is shared by default make it easier to spot a race condition's root cause.
+However, Elixir's abstractions where nothing is shared by default make it easier to spot a race condition's root cause.

 What is happening in our tests is that there is a delay in between an operation and the time we can observe this change in the ETS table.
 Here is what we were expecting to happen: